-- a.
+- 11. Vessel Bridge-to-Bridge Watch.
+Each federal vessel shall, when underway, maintain a continuous and effective watch on channel 13 (156.65 MHz).
+Vessels are exempt from this requirement while transiting the St. Lawrence Seaway and complying with the Joint Regulations of the St. Lawrence Seaway Authority and the Saint Lawrence Seaway Development Corporation between the lower exit of St. Lambert Lock at Montreal and Crossover Island, New York, and in the Welland Canal and approaches between calling-in points No. 15 and No. 16. - a.
 Sequential monitoring techniques alone are not sufficient to meet this requirement. - b.
 Portable VHF equipment may be used to meet this requirement. - c.
 This watch shall be maintained by the master, or person designated by the master, who may perform other duties provided they do not interfere with the effectiveness of the watch. - 12.
 The UHF frequencies and technical standards for on-board communication stations as provided by No. 5.287, 5.288 and ITU-R M.1174, respectively are: - a.
-The preferred two simplex (duplex) frequencies for use in the territorial waters of the United States for on-board communications are paired as follows:
+The preferred two simplex (duplex) frequencies for use in the territorial waters of the U.S. for on-board communications are paired as follows: